zuckung/endless-sky-plugins/myplugins/additional.command.buttons.radial/README.md

 <br>
 This plugin<br>
 - rearranges and resizes some of the buttons<br>
-- changes most icons (make ring around as a standart)
+- changes most icons (making a ring around as a standart)
 - adds more permanent buttons from the radial menus to make them easy accessible<br>
 - removes the radial menus<br>
 - adds a new button row to the top center for the fleet commands<br>